cthackers/adm-zip/APPNOTE.md

       8.3.4 The .ZIP extension is used on the last segment to support quickly reading the central directory.
-The segment number n should be a decimal value.
+The segment number n SHOULD be a decimal value.

     8.4  Spanned Self-extracting ZIP Files

-      8.4.1 Spanned ZIP files may be PKSFX Self-extracting ZIP files.
+      8.4.1 Spanned ZIP files MAY be PKSFX Self-extracting ZIP files.
-      PKSFX files may also be split, however, in this case the first segment must be named filename.exe.
-The first segment of a split PKSFX archive must be large enough to include the entire executable program.
+      PKSFX files MAY also be split, however, in this case the first segment MUST be named filename.exe.
+The first segment of a split PKSFX archive MUST be large enough to include the entire executable program.

     8.5  Capacities and Markers

       8.5.1 Capacities for split archives are as follows:

       Maximum number of segments = 4,294,967,295 - 1
       Maximum .ZIP segment size = 4,294,967,295 bytes Minimum segment size = 64K
       Maximum PKSFX segment size = 2,147,483,647 bytes

-      8.5.2 Segment sizes may be different however by convention, all segment sizes should be the same with the exception of the last, which may be smaller.
-Local and central directory header records must never be split across a segment boundary.
+      8.5.2 Segment sizes MAY be different however by convention, all segment sizes SHOULD be the same with the exception of the last, which MAY be smaller.
+Local and central directory header records MUST NOT be split across a segment boundary.
       When writing a header record, if the number of bytes remaining within a segment is less than the size of the header record, end the current segment and write the header at the start of the next segment.
-The central directory may span segment boundaries, but no single record in the central directory should be split across segments.
+The central directory MAY span segment boundaries, but no single record in the central directory SHOULD be split across segments.

       8.5.3 Spanned/Split archives created using PKZIP for Windows (V2.50 or greater), PKZIP Command Line (V2.50 or greater), or PKZIP Explorer will include a special spanning signature as the first 4 bytes of the first segment of the archive.
 This signature (0x08074b50) will be followed immediately by the local header signature for the first file in the archive.

-      8.5.4 A special spanning marker may also appear in spanned/split archives if the spanning or splitting process starts but only requires one segment.
+      8.5.4 A special spanning marker MAY also appear in spanned/split archives if the spanning or splitting process starts but only requires one segment.
 In this case the 0x08074b50 signature will be replaced with the temporary spanning marker signature of 0x30304b50.
 Split archives can only be uncompressed by other versions of PKZIP that know how to create a split archive.

       8.5.5 The signature value 0x08074b50 is also used by some ZIP implementations as a marker for the Data Descriptor record.
 Conflict in this alternate assignment can be avoided by ensuring the position of the signature within the ZIP file to determine the use for which it is intended.

 9.0 Change Process
 ------------------

-   9.1 In order for the .ZIP file format to remain a viable technology, this specification should be considered as open for periodic review and revision.
+   9.1 In order for the .ZIP file format to remain a viable technology, this specification SHOULD be considered as open for periodic review and revision.
 Although this format was originally designed with a certain level of extensibility, not all changes in technology (present or future) were or will be necessarily considered in its design.

    9.2 If your application requires new definitions to the extensible sections in this format, or if you would like to submit new data structures or new capabilities, please forward your request to zipformat@pkware.com.
 All submissions will be reviewed by the ZIP File Specification Committee for possible inclusion into future versions of this specification.

    9.3 Periodic revisions to this specification will be published as DRAFT or as FINAL status to ensure interoperability.
-We encourage comments and feedback that may help improve clarity or content.
+We encourage comments and feedback that MAY help improve clarity or content.

 10.0 Incorporating PKWARE Proprietary Technology into Your Product
 ------------------------------------------------------------------

    10.1 The Use or Implementation in a product of APPNOTE technological components pertaining to either strong encryption or patching requires a separate, executed license agreement from PKWARE.
 Please contact PKWARE at zipformat@pkware.com or +1-414-289-9788 with regard to acquiring such a license.

-   10.2 Additional information regarding PKWARE proprietray technology is available at http://www.pkware.com/appnote.
+   10.2 Additional information regarding PKWARE proprietary technology is available at http://www.pkware.com/appnote.

 11.0 Acknowledgements
 ---------------------

    In addition to the above mentioned contributors to PKZIP and PKUNZIP, PKWARE would like to extend special thanks to Robert Mahoney for suggesting the extension .ZIP for this software.

 12.0 References